 She works there.

-Every night, every summer for her entire tenure there.
+She makes fires every night, every summer for her entire tenure there.

-And she's trying to make this fire and four different dudes are walking in there and like, hey, how about you try using some newspaper and shit like that?
+And she's trying to make this fire, and four different dudes are walking in there and like, hey, how about you try using some newspaper and shit like that?

 And it's like that aggressive white dude expertise in nothing.